Credit for Prior Learning

 • Based on experience that is of sufficient duration to acquire the level and amount of learning required by the program.

 The amount of credits that may be applied through CPL varies by degree level and program.
-Many, but not all, programs at Southern accept credit for prior learning, and these credits can only be applied to a matriculated student’s degree program with the approval of the program coordinator after the assessment has been thoroughly reviewed by faculty.
+Many, but not all, programs at Southern accept credit for prior learning, and these credits can only be applied to a matriculated student’s degree program with program coordinator approval after the assessment has been thoroughly reviewed by faculty.
 Please refer to your specific program and the appropriate catalog for more information.
 For full details, visit the:

 Undergraduate Catalog CPL Page